 - customized phase names from ‘booking’ to ‘post-travel’.

-- immediately recognizable touchpoint symbols negate the need for a legend.
+- immediately recognizable touchpoint symbols which negate the need for a legend.

 - overriding ‘guiding principles’: what concepts add core context to your customers’ journey?